router-resources/BuidingonNitro/README.md

 After you have run the dapp on your localhost, it's time to undertand how does the dapp works.

-All you need is just 3 easy steps to integrate Voyager into any dapp :-
+All you need is just 3 easy steps to integrate Nitro into any dapp :-

 **Step1: Get the Quote**